Hardware-Aware Quantum Kernel Design Based on Graph Neural Networks: Strategy for selecting subgraphs from the device topology

 In our investigation of quantum device noise characteristics, we observed a rapid decay in certain types of errors for large-scale quantum devices, such as the 133-qubit IBM Torino.
 Specifically, the 1-qubit gate error, 2-qubit gate error, and readout assignment error exhibit a sharp decline when ranked across qubits.
 As illustrated in Fig. \ref{figureA_12}, (a) presents the $R_{x} $ gate errors sorted in descending order, while (b) shows the readout assignment errors also sorted from highest to lowest.

-\refstepcounter{alg} \textbf{Algorithm 2: Select subgraph from the device topology} From Fig. \ref{figureA_12} (a), we observe that after excluding the top 14 qubits with the highest $R_x$ gate errors (highlighted by blue bars), the remaining 119 qubits exhibit relatively uniform $R_x$ errors.
+From Fig. \ref{figureA_12} (a), we observe that after excluding the top 14 qubits with the highest $R_x$ gate errors (highlighted by blue bars), the remaining 119 qubits exhibit relatively uniform $R_x$ errors.
 A similar trend is observed in Fig. \ref{figureA_12} (b): after excluding the top 18 qubits with the highest readout errors, the error differences among the remaining qubits become much smaller.
 Based on these observations, we propose a subgraph selection algorithm to identify qubits with more consistent noise characteristics.
 The detailed procedure is presented in Algorithm \ref{alg2}.
 The main idea of Algorithm \ref{alg2} is to remove vertices (qubits) and connecting edges that are heavily affected by noise from the device topology, resulting in a subgraph with low noise impact.